pnp/blog/content/post/improving-the-page-properties-web-part.md

 taking advantage of metadata columns for pages, but being able to use it visually is equally important.
 I finally decided to do something about it and build a new version of this web part.
-So with this in mind, let\'s lay out our goals with this new web part.
+So with this in mind, let's lay out our goals with this new web part.
 We will call it the Advanced Page Properties web part.

 ## Feature Goals